2014 Honorary Doctor of Letters from Simmons College

 Article on e-Business in Business: The Ultimate Resource.
 Boston: Perseus, 2002.6

-While at Google, I helped design, and then was the editor of, a Medium site for Google PAIR where diverse voices think in public about AI issues of justice and culture.
+While at Google, I was the content editor of a Medium site for Google PAIR where diverse voices think in public about AI issues of justice and culture.
 The main features are Q&As I conducted and edited.